Increase Red Blood Cells with These Natural Remedies

 - Spinach and chard (and other green-leaf vegetables)

 These two nutrients are essential for the formation of red blood cells because they’re also present in hemoglobin.
-The recommended daily amount of copper is 18 mg for women and 8 g for men.
 In order to ingest more copper, we recommend eating:

 - Whole grains